oscarrenalias/ai-agent-vision/backend/README.md

-# 🚧 Preparations for local development 🚧
+# Backend

+This is the Python backend for the application.

+## 🧰 Pre-requisites

+The following are required to run the application:

+- Visual Studio Code
+- A Docker runtime – in MacOS, `colima` works great: https://github.com/abiosoft/colima
+- An OpenAI API key, required for making calls to the OpenAPI models.
+Please sign up at https://platform.openai.com and load some credit into your account (5-10€/$ recommended)

 ## 🧱 DevContainer

 The preferred way to run the application to use the DevContainer in VSCode, which is preconfigured with the right components and dependencies.

-Pre-requisites:

-- Visual Studio Code
-- A Docker runtime – Docker CLI from brew and Podman Desktop work well together on MacOS

 The following instructions assume that they're being executed inside the DevContainer.

 ## 💻 Virtual environment and dependencies

-Initialy virtual environment and install dependencies:
+Initiate virtual environment and install dependencies:

 ```bash
 # Create and load virtual environment